 DUAL MS IN JOURNALISM AND COMPUTER SCIENCE

 Admitted students will enroll for a total of five semesters — approximately three in The Fu Foundation School of Engineering and Applied Science and two in the Journalism School.
 In addition to taking classes already offered at the Journalism and Engineering schools, students will attend a seminar and workshop designed specifically for the dual degree program.
 The seminar will teach students about the impact of digital techniques on journalism; the emerging role of citizens in the news process; the influence of social media; and the changing business models that will support news gathering.
-In the workshop, students will use a hands-on approach to delve deeply into information design, focusing on how to build a site, section or application from concept to development, ensuring the editorial goals are kept uppermost in mind.
-For more information, visit the program website.
+In the workshop, students will use a hands-on approach to delve deeply into information design, focusing on how to build a site, section, or application from concept to development, ensuring the editorial goals are kept uppermost in mind.

 A small number of highly qualified students are admitted each year to the PhD Program in Computer Science.
-Admission is very competitive, based primarily on research-oriented reference letters, GRE scores, and academic grades.
-Applicants need not already hold a master’s degree; bachelor’s degree level applicants are also encouraged to apply.
+Admission is very competitive, based primarily on research-oriented reference letters, academic grades, and overall experience and record.
+Applicants need not already hold a master’s degree; bachelor’s degree-level applicants are also encouraged to apply.

 HOW AND WHEN TO APPLY TO THE PHD PROGRAM

 All applications to our PhD Program must be made electronically.
-No paper-based applications will be accepted.
-Unfortunately, we cannot make any exceptions to this rule.
-The online application system is available at https://mice.cs.columbia.edu/recruit.
+The online application system is available on the SEAS Admissions website.
 The deadlines for the submission of your fully completed application are:

-- To start the PhD Program in the Spring semester: apply by October 1 of the previous year.
+- Starting the PhD Program in the Spring semester: apply by November 15 of the previous year

-- To start the PhD Program in the Fall semester: apply by December 15 of the previous year.
+- Starting the PhD Program in the Fall semester: apply by December 15 of the previous year

 You can still apply after these deadlines.
 However, be aware that applications are usually reviewed soon after the deadline, so late applications may not be processed as quickly or have the best chance of getting funding from our department.